 Monzo is transparent about where it invests customers’ money.
 The majority of deposits are held at central banks.
 It says: “Our investments are only in safe, high quality government bonds and quasi-government bonds (such as development banks)”.

-Crucially, it does not invest in fossil-fuel based energy companies, arms companies or tobacco companies.
+It does not invest in fossil-fuel based energy companies, arms companies or tobacco companies.
 Monzo lends out a proportion of deposits (currently 3.5 per cent of) in the form of unsecured personal overdrafts and loans.

 As a branchless, digital bank, Monzo has a relatively low carbon footprint.
 It has a goal of reaching net zero carbon emissions by 2030.
 Monzo offers overdrafts up to £2,000 for eligible customers.
 As well as a free current account, there are Monzo Plus and Monzo Premium options which offer additional features.